 Visitors may download an appeal form at www.albany.edu/pmts or you can come to the Office of Parking and Mass Transit Services to obtain a form.
 Appeals can be submitted by mail, fax or e-mail.
 Decisions are generally made within 4-8 weeks and you will be notified of the decision by mail.

 Should the decision be unfavorable, the individual may then request a hearing by contacting the Appeal Board secretary at (518)442-5766.
 Failure of the alleged violator to appear at the time fixed for a personal hearing, without notification of inability to appear, is equivalent to a plea of guilty.
 In such cases, no further hearing will be scheduled and associated fines will be imposed.

 Students have 14 calendar days to respond to a citation before a hold is placed on their records.
 A pending second appeal or scheduling a second appeal does not remove a hold or suspend a late charge.
 Late charges will be added 14 days after the first appeal is denied or 30 days from the date of issuance of the citation, which ever is longer.

-The Appeals Board is designated by the Vice President for Finance and Business to hear appeals of campus parking violations.
-The Appeals Board consists of members of the University Community, which may include faculty/staff (with supervisory approval) and students.
+The Appeal Board is designated by the Vice President for Finance and Business to hear appeals of campus parking violations.
+The Appeal Board consists of members of the University Community, which may include faculty/staff (with supervisory approval) and students.
 Members of the Appeal Board are separate from the Office of Parking and Mass Transit.
 The hearing board shall not be bound by the technical rules of evidence, but may hear or receive any testimony or evidence directly relevant and material to the issues presented.
-All decisions rendered by the Appeals Board will be final.
+All decisions rendered by the Appeal Board will be final.